alexandreelise/plg_system_elodie/README.md

 > English:

+1. Go to the build folder of this repository
-1. Download and install the plugin on your Joomla!
+2. Download and install the latest version of the plugin on your Joomla!
 4 website (make a backup first just in case)
+3. Create a Joomla Api Token from the admin of your Joomla!
+4 website
-2. Make GET request call to any  Joomla!
+4. Make GET request call to any  Joomla!
 4 Web Services GET endpoint using any HTTP Client it should work.
 For example (Curl, Postman, Guzzle, Joomla!
 Http Client, etc...) with an additional query string.
-3. Enjoy.
+5. Enjoy.
 Give your feedback on potential improvement and issues

 For users endpoint: